Newton runs for 2 TDs, Patriots hold off Dolphins 21-11

+FOXBOROUGH, Mass. — The Cam Newton era for the New England Patriots arrived on the ground.

-FOXBOROUGH, Mass. — Cam Newton looked just fine as Tom Brady's replacement, rushing for two touchdowns Sunday, and the New England Patriots beat the Miami Dolphins 21-11 to open the season.
+Newton looked just fine as Tom Brady's replacement, rushing for two touchdowns Sunday, and the Patriots beat the Miami Dolphins 21-11 to open the season.

-Newton rushed for 15 times for 75 yards and threw for 155 yards, leading a Patriots offensive attack that did most of its damage on the ground in their first game since the departure of Brady to Tampa Bay as a free agent.
+Newton rushed for 15 times for 75 yards and threw for 155 yards, leading a Patriots offensive attack that did most of its damage via the rushing game in their first game since the departure of Brady to Tampa Bay as a free agent.

+“It was relatively picking up right where I remember the game to be," said Newton, played for the first time in more than a year.
+"I think it was just a feeling-through process as well with (offensive co-ordinator ) Josh (McDaniels), coach Bill (Belichick), as well as (quarterbacks coach) Jedd (Fisch) to understand what they have. ...
+We made the adjustments and we executed.”

+Newton's 75 yards were the most by a Patriots quarterback since Steve Grogan had 81 in 1977.

 Sony Michel added a touchdown for New England, which had 217 of its 357 yards on the ground.
 Newton was 15 of 19 passing.